KKSzymanowski/laravel-6-firebird/README.md

 ## Firebird database driver for Laravel 6

-Package inspired by [jacquestvanzuydam/laravel-firebird](https://github.com/jacquestvanzuydam/laravel-firebird) but simplified, modernized and made compatible with Laravel 6.
+Package inspired by [jacquestvanzuydam/laravel-firebird](https://github.com/jacquestvanzuydam/laravel-firebird) but simplified, modernized and made compatible with Laravel 6, 7 and 8.

 I do not create my own Firebird databases, only read from existing ones so the INSERT and UPDATE support may be spotty.